You’ve decided to cut carbs because you think it will help you lose weight and control your blood sugar levels.

 Since the body cannot store protein as protein, any excess can be converted to glucose.
 That glucose becomes blood glucose or blood sugar, and that is the exact opposite of what you want when you are on a low-carb diet.

-3. Excess protein activates the mTOR metabolic signalling pathway.
+3. Excess protein activates the mTOR metabolic signaling pathway.

 Another thing that happens with excessive protein intake is that it activates the mTOR metabolic signaling pathway.
 The mTOR pathway has a good and bad side.